What's one way that someone can save money on their rent?

 Rent Your Garage Out for Storage

 If you have extra space in your garage, offer to rent it out on websites like spacer.com and neighbor.com.
-It's a great way for you to subsidize your rent without having to take on a roommate.
+It's an excellent way to subsidize your rent without taking on a roommate.
 At the same time, it helps community members save money on expensive storage units.

 - Jae Pak, Jae Pak MD Medical